TeresaCastle/AppiumFramework/README.md

 If you plan on testing in browsers (NOT Web Views) or on dekstop browser, take the following steps:

+1. Checkout the webFramework branch
-1. Locate the drivers within the project at src/main/resources
+2. Locate the drivers within the project at src/main/resources
-2. We need to check that we have the right drivers for the browsers we will be testing on.
+3. We need to check that we have the right drivers for the browsers we will be testing on.
 You should check the version of the browser you are using and then check that you are using the right driver version for that browser.
 Repeat this for all browsers you plan on testing with.
-3. Some examples are included below, as of October/2021 I am using the following browser and driver versions: <br>
+4. Some examples are included below, as of October/2021 I am using the following browser and driver versions: <br>
     a. "chromedriver web 93" is the chromedriver for desktop.
 It is currently version 93 and works with Chrome browser version 93. <br>
     b. "chromedriver 83" is the chromedriver for Android.
 It is currently version 83 and works with Chrome browser version 83 <br>
     c. "geckodriver 30" is the driver for Firefox on Desktop.
 It is currently version 30 and support Firefox Browser version 93 <br>